eldarrak/Circannual_cycles/S5_R_code_analysis_circannual periods_on_survival_and_BMR.md

 Supplementary online material  to Julia Karagicheva, Eldar Rakhimberdiev, Anatoly Saveliev & Theunis Piersma 2017 _Circannual rhythms functionally link life histories and life cycles in birds._ - Journal of Functional Ecology 000: 000-000.

-Here we provide a code for the presented in the paper analyses, assessing the relationships between deviations of circannual periods from 365 days (circannual deviations) and species-specific annual survival rates.
+The R code for the presented in the paper analyses, assessing the relationships between deviations of circannual periods from 365 days (circannual deviations) and species-specific annual survival rates.

 Install required packages